Borgward Hansa 1500: Engine, transmission and chassis

-The Hansa was introduced with a 1498 cc four-cylinder OHV engine providing a claimed power output of 48 bhp.
-For 1952 the engine was modified to produce 52 bhp.
-A 66 bhp output version of this engine was installed in the sports cabriolet.
+The Hansa was introduced with a 1498-cc four-cylinder OHV engine providing a claimed power output of 48 PS.
+For 1952 the engine was modified to produce 52 PS.
+A 66 PS output version of this engine was installed in the sports cabriolet.
 The Borgward engine had an unusual design where the intake manifold was on top the engine and came through the valve cover, along with the carburettor.
 Bill Blydenstein tuned several of these engines for racing with some success.

 The column-mounted gear lever controlled a three-speed gear box or a 2-speed automatic gear box (with a gear-indicator on the column as visible on the photo).

 The wheels were independently sprung, the rear wheels being attached to a swing axle and supported by springs with hydraulic shock absorbers.
 All four wheels were connected to the foot brake via a hydraulic system, while the hand brake was a mechanical one operating on the rear wheels.

 Hansa 1800

-1952 saw the introduction of the faster Borgward Hansa 1800, with a 1758 cc 4-cylinder engine producing 60 bhp.
+1952 saw the introduction of the faster Borgward Hansa 1800, with a 1758 cc 4-cylinder engine producing 60 PS.
 The Hansa 1800 benefited from a four-speed gear box, with synchromesh between the top two ratios.
 The front direction indicators which on the Hansa 1500 had been located beneath the headlights, now migrated to the top of the front wings on the Hansa 1800.

 As before, the two- and four-door saloons were complemented by cabriolet and estate versions.

-The next year the Hansa 1800 became available with a diesel engine of the same capacity as the petrol / gasoline fuelled unit, but with a power output of 42 bhp.
+The next year the Hansa 1800 became available with a diesel engine of the same capacity as the petrol / gasoline fuelled unit, but with a power output of 42 PS.

 An 1800 diesel saloon version tested by the British The Motor magazine in 1954 had a top speed of 68 mph and could accelerate from 0-50 mph in 27.9 seconds.
 A fuel consumption of 45.6 mpgimp was recorded.
 The test car cost £1493 including taxes in the United Kingdom.